-Following the conferral of degrees by President Eric J. Barron, the individual procession across the stage will begin.
+The individual procession of students will begin following the recognition of the College and ROTC Student Marshals.
 University Marshals will direct students to leave their seats and walk to the right side aisle.

 Please wait to stand until the Marshal directs your row to do so.
 Take your name card with you when you leave your seat and be sure it is handed name side up to the University Marshal assisting the Nomenclator.
 As your name is read aloud, continue across the walkway where your photo will be taken by GradImages™.
 Your name and degree information will appear on the event screens for your friends and family to see.
 Only degrees from the College of IST will be displayed at the ceremony.
 If you are earning a second degree from another college, it will not appear.
 If you are earning two degrees from IST, both will be displayed.
 Options and minors are not displayed.